Siddharth-lal-13/universal-json-converter/README.md

 ## 📄 License

+This project is licensed under the **Apache License 2.0**.

-**MIT License** – You're free to use, modify, and share with proper credit.
+You are free to use, modify, and distribute this software, provided that proper credit is given and a copy of the NOTICE file is included with redistributions.

+For full license details, see the [LICENSE](https://github.com/Siddharth-lal-13/universal-json-converter/blob/main/LICENSE) file.

 > Please give credit if you use it publicly.
 For commercial licensing or collaboration, email me.